Skip to main content

 A nail technician is licensed specifically to provide nail care services — manicures, pedicures, nail enhancements, and nail art.
 An esthetician is licensed to provide skincare services — facials, waxing, chemical exfoliation, and related treatments.
 The two licenses are separate in Virginia, though many professionals eventually pursue both to expand their service menu and earning potential.

-If your primary interest is nails, the Nail Technician license is your starting point — and at 150 required training hours, it’s one of the fastest entry points in the beauty and wellness industry.
+If your primary interest is nails, the Nail Technician (NO FINANCIAL AID FOR THIS PROGRAM) license is your starting point — and at 150 required training hours, it’s one of the fastest entry points in the beauty and wellness industry.

 Virginia Licensing Requirements: What You Need to Know